kkamruzzaman/NodeJS/README.md

 ======
 Connect to MS SQL Server from NodeJS using Tedious-connection-pool.

-Push the data from Server to Client using SocketIO
+Push the data from Server to Client using SocketIO.

+App is built in AngularJS, Bootstrap.